Wine is one of the oldest tools of sharing and social aggregation ever.

 - Table Wine (VDT): these types of wines do not have any particular regulation, they can be composed of different types of grapes and different ages, and the producer does not have the obligation to report on the label the production year.
 The question arises: does table wines have poor quality?
 Not necessarily, just have in mind that many wineries prefer to indicate this denomination in order to create particular experiments and not be bound by the specifications of other classifications.
 Until 1984 Bolgheri Sassicaia fell into this category - a very famous wine from Tuscany (Livorno) that can cost over € 250 - this wine is under the DOC regulation.

 - Wine with Protected Geographical Identification (I.G.T.): these wines are obtained from certain grapes from well-identified territories that can also affect several regions and follow a specific discipline.
 On the label must always be reported the vine used and the year of production.

 - Wine of Controlled Origin (D.O.C): the wines marked with this abbreviation have a more restrictive regulation and an area of origin with more restricted grapes.
 In fact, for D.O.C. wines, we want to identify a product with characteristics attributable to a specific area of production with environmental and production factors typical for the place that characterize it.

 Thank you very much for reading this article, I hope you enjoyed.
-Feel free to share it with friends who absolutely need to learn about wine purchase.
+Feel free to share it with friends who absolutely need to learn about wine purchases.